 - Select Account Information to modify your account settings such as account name, business address, and published business information.
 You can also disable your payments account here.

 - The Tax Details section allows you to securely make changes to your business' tax details.
 Tax details are modified and managed by Stripe; a secure money management company.

 - The Tax Rates tab is where you can add your pre-defined tax rates.
 If you need to add a tax to an item on your invoice, you can create those tax options to be quickly used while generating invoices in the future.

 - Bank Accounts and Scheduling shows you the bank account you have connected, as well as your payout schedule.
-If you need to modify what bank account receives payouts, you can modify that here.
+If you need to modify which bank account receives payouts, you can modify that here.
 If you would like to change your payout schedule (for example, changing your payout date from every day to once a week), use the dropdown here to select a different payout schedule.

 - E-Commerce Integrations will provide you with a Merchant Account ID that you can copy and paste into the settings of a third-party e-commerce provider to link it with Marketing 360® Payments.

 - The Manage Payment Devices section is where you can add a new Marketing 360® Terminal or manage your existing card readers.
 How to connect a Marketing 360® Terminal to Payments.

 - Use the Accounting Integrations section to integrate with third-party accounting platforms like Quickbooks.